 Approximate boundary of Volvon territory in blue.
 Numbers signify bedrock mortar counts and locations.
 "630" denotes the lost city of Volvon.
-Satellite photo courtesy of Google Earth[©], mapping service © 2007 Europa Technologies, Image © 2007 DigitalGlobe.
-Color overlay by author.

 Volvons were a balanophagous people-acorn eaters-and developed sophisticated milling techniques using mortar and pestle.
 They milled seeds and other nuts as well, often in special mortars.
 They managed the vast oak woodlands in their territory by careful use of fire.
 Fire cleared out woody understory growth and immature competitors to established oaks.
 Larger, older oaks yield greater quantities of acorns.
 Fire also increased soil fertility and encouraged germination of grasses and flowers.
 Hard grass seed was a major ingredient of the Volvon diet.
-Volvons gathered and cultivated a number of other food crops, including soap root, Brodaeia bulbs, and manzanita, toyon, and madrone berries.
+Volvons gathered and cultivated other food crops, such as soap root, Brodaeia bulbs, buckeye and bay laurel nuts, and a host of berries including those of manzanita, toyon, and madrone.
 They also hunted deer, rabbit, and other mammals, and fished for salmon, steelhead trout, Sacramento perch, and sturgeon in Marsh and Kellogg creeks.

 The presence of abundant resources coupled with the labor-intensive features of acorn culture encouraged Volvons to establish permanent settlements in their territory.
 They exploited the local geology and located their settlements amid bedrock outcroppings near year-round sources of water.
 The lost city of Volvon itself is beautifully situated at the tip of a narrow highland valley 1950 feet above sea level, about eight miles southeast of Mount Diablo.
-Springs that feed Marsh Creek as well as the north fork of Kellogg Creek flow nearby.
-Steep ridges of the Black Hills protect Volvon on the northeast and southwest, and on the southeast the north fork of Kellogg Creek tumbles through a rugged canyon as it drops nearly 1500 feet in three miles to its confluence with Kellogg Creek proper.
+Springs that feed Marsh Creek as well as Mallory Creek flow nearby.
+Steep ridges of the Black Hills protect Volvon on the northeast and southwest, and on the southeast Mallory Creek tumbles through a rugged canyon as it drops nearly 1500 feet in three miles to its confluence with Kellogg Creek.
 Isolated and protected in its well-watered valley high above surrounding plains, Volvon was a veritable Shangri-La in the prehistoric Bay Area.

 Volvon extends for a half mile and includes several neighborhoods.
-Its central district, perched on a shelf above the north fork of Kellogg Creek, encompasses a series of rock outcroppings holding more than 360 bedrock mortars.
+Its central district, perched on a shelf above Mallory Creek, encompasses a series of rock outcroppings holding more than 360 bedrock mortars.
 Although the conical willow-framed and tule-thatched houses that once sheltered Volvon's inhabitants have long since decomposed, outlines, in the form of ten- to twelve-foot diameter pits or depressions, remain.
 Over 60 house pits cluster around the bedrock mortars in Volvon's central district.
 To the northwest, just a few yards away from the central district, over 90 bedrock mortars spread across the southeast slope of a small knoll, and five house pits nestle against the rocks.
 The shelf and knoll constitute the heart of Volvon-over 450 bedrock mortars and 67 house pits on a two and one-quarter acre site.
 The whole city contains about 630 bedrock mortars and at least 90 house pits.